-As more and more international entertainers and sportspeople travel to South Africa to perform, new legislation has been introduced which seeks to tax the earnings of foreign entertainers and sportspersons which are derived from any "specified activity" exercised or to be exercised by the foreign entertainers or sportspersons in South Africa.
+As more and more international entertainers and sportspeople travel to South Africa to perform, legislation was introduced which seeks to tax the earnings of foreign entertainers and sportspersons which are derived from any "specified activity"107 exercised or to be exercised by the foreign entertainers or sportspersons in South Africa.

 The tax implications for foreign entertainers and sportspersons are briefly discussed below.
-For more information contact the Office of Non-Resident Entertainers and Sportspersons at (011) 602 4503 or (011) 602 2967.
+For more information contact the Office of Non-Resident Entertainers and Sportspersons via email at nres@sars.gov.za.
+A list of contact persons is also available on the SARS website.108